jackkrebsbach/jackkrebsbach/README.md

 ## My name is Jack!

 I currently study Math at Hope College in Holland, MI.
 I use data analysis and statistical learning methods to solve problems.
-I also enjoy building web applications, and learning about software development.
+I also enjoy building web applications and learning about software development.

 <!--